netscaler/ansible-collection-netscaleradc/docs/modules/citrix_adc_lb_vserver_module.rst

           - enabled
           - disabled
-      - This argument is for enabling/disabling the ``dns64`` on lbvserver.
+      - This argument is for enabling/disabling the dns64 on lbvserver.
     * - dnsprofilename

         *(str)*
       -
       - Name of the DNS profile to be associated with the VServer.
-DNS profile properties will be applied to the transactions processed by a VServer.
+DNS profile properties will be applied to transactions processed by a VServer.
 This parameter is valid only for DNS and DNS-TCP VServers.

         Minimum length =  1

         Maximum length =  127
     * - downstateflush

         *(str)*